autometry-io/.github/pull_request_template.md

 ## Demonstration

-_Any supporting items that shows a definition of done has been met, for example: screnshots, logs, network responses, links to particular lines of code, etc._
+_Any supporting items that shows a definition of done has been met, for example: screnshots, logs, network responses, links to particular lines of code, etc. or simply an instruction (e.g. run tests)_

 ## Checklist

-- [ ] Unit tests created and passing
+- [ ] Unit tests created
 - [ ] Self review completed
 - [ ] Documentation updated (README, Monday workdoc, etc.)
 - [ ] Ticket's definition of done met, where defined
-- [ ] Ticket updated with a link to the PR, if applicable
+- [ ] Version bumped, if necessary